 Lyrics are prioritized; they often tell a story

 The singing and instrumental playing styles are informal, often performed by self-taught or untrained musicians

 In early folk or traditional music, the composer was typically anonymous

 Usually performed on acoustic instruments (guitar, fiddle, dulcimer)

 Folk music is usually strophic, meaning each stanza is set to the same music but the lyrics change.

 This chapter primarily focuses on American folk music, which has its roots in music of the European settlers that arrived on the east coast as early as the 1600s and in the musical forms and styles that emerged from African American traditions in the nineteenth century.
-(Folk music from other regions is discussed in the World Music chapter).

 There is a debate in the musicology and ethnomusicology worlds about whether the blues, the primary style from the African American traditions of work songs, call and response, and field hollers that emerged from the experience of slavery, are considered a form of folk.
 According to the definition above, the blues would be considered a type of folk music because of the history of oral transmission, emphasis on lyrics and vocals, informal performance style, and simplicity.

 Folk songs are handed down from generation to generation and are taught and learned from memory rather than from notated or printed music.
 In the late 1800s and early 1900s, music scholars and folklorists started transcribing folk songs and publishing them, thereby preserving the tradition.
 John Avery Lomax was a pioneering musicologist and folklorist who collected and preserved American folk songs.
 He published a collection called Cowboy Songs and Other Frontier Ballads in 1910 which included Black cowboy songs "Git Along Little Dogies" and "Home on the Range".
 In the original edition of the text, President Theodore Roosevelt wrote the introduction.